The-Viper-One/ActiveDirectoryAttackTool/README.md

 # OSCP

-ADAT is OSCP friendly, the commands it prints out may not be.
-Please be cautious about what commands and scripts invoke before running in an exam envionment.
+ADAT is OSCP friendly, the commands it prints out might not be.
+Please be cautious about what commands and scripts invoke before running in an exam environment.

 # Discalimer